Revln9/react-agenda/README.md

 #### ReactAgendaCtrl

 This component is used to display and process the add/edit form , it needs to be placed with the ReactAgenda component (side by side) , and will give you a fully featured form to add and edit events.
-Check this page to see how to use it
+Check this page to see how to use it  [`source`]( https://github.com/Revln9/react-agenda/blob/master/example/src/agenda/agenda.js)

 ```js
 <ReactAgendaCtrl